Heat Diffusion Equation (1D)

 \[\begin{equation} \mathbf{K} \cdot \bm{x} = \bm{b} \end{equation}\]

-where $\mathbf{K}$ is the coefficient matrix (with three non-zero diagonals), $\bm{x}$ is the unknown solution vector, that is the temperature at time step $n+1$, and $\bm{b}$ is the known right-hand side.
+where $\mathbf{K}$ is the coefficient matrix (three non-zero diagonals), $\bm{x}$ is the unknown temperature vector at time step $n+1$, and $\bm{b}$ is the known right-hand side.

 General Solution

-A general approach solving this system of equations is the defect correction.
-The heat diffusion equation is reformulated by introducing a residual term $\bm{r}$, which quantifies the deviation from the true solution and can be reduced iteratively to improve accuracy through successive correction steps.
-In implicit form, Equation (15) can be rewritten as:
+A general approach for solving this system is defect correction.
+The heat diffusion equation is reformulated by introducing a residual term $\bm{r}$, which quantifies the deviation from the exact solution and can be reduced iteratively through successive correction steps.
+In implicit form, Equation (17) can be rewritten as:

 \[\begin{equation} \mathbf{K} \cdot \bm{x} - \bm{b} = \bm{r}, \end{equation}\]

 where $\bm{r}$ is the residual (or defect).
-The coefficients of the matrix are the same as derived above (Equation (16)), but one could also calculate them by the Jacobian of $\bm{r}$ via:
+The matrix coefficients are identical to those in Equation (16), but can also be obtained from the Jacobian of $\bm{r}$:

 \[\begin{equation} {K_{ij}}=\frac{\partial{{r}_i}}{\partial{{x}_j}}. \end{equation}\]